 If you’re looking for an interactive third date idea, heading for the kitchen can be a great way to mix things up.
 You and your date can sign up for a local cooking class (try your local Sur La Table or Williams-Sonoma) and learn a new recipe while you learn more about each other.
 If you're both kitchen novices, consider signing up for a knife skills class—you'll learn how to properly hold a knife, as well as practice classic knife cuts, which might include the julienne, rough chop, and mince.

 Another third date idea is to head to a karaoke bar and sing your heart out to the person who may one day capture your heart.
 And whether you can carry a tune or not, you and your date will be able to see just how well you harmonize as a couple.
 You can even request to sing a duet together!
-According to a 2018 Time Out article, some of the best karaoke jams of our time includes "I Want It That Way" by the Backstreet Boys, Whitney Houston's "I Wanna Dance With Somebody," and "Bohemian Rhapsody" by Queen.
+According to a 2018 Time Out article, some of the best karaoke jams of our time include "I Want It That Way" by the Backstreet Boys, Whitney Houston's "I Wanna Dance With Somebody," and "Bohemian Rhapsody" by Queen.

 Go to a Museum

 If you’re looking for a date idea with an educational twist, visiting a museum is a great option.
 With so many different types of museums to choose from (contemporary art, natural history, air and space museums, for example), you and your partner will not only discover fun facts as you walk through the exhibits, but learn more about each other as well.
-Plus, most museums features a gift shop and a cafe so you can browse for unique souvenirs and enjoy a coffee and pastry, all in one place.
+Plus, most museums feature a gift shop and a cafe so you can browse for unique souvenirs and enjoy a coffee and pastry, all in one place.

 For those who are looking for a third date idea that can make a positive and lasting impact in every respect, then volunteering is the way to go.
 And whether you sign up to help organize a run/walk in your area (such as those by Girls on the Run, a non-profit dedicated to empowering young girls through the joy of running), head to a local Humane Society animal shelter, or spend the morning serving or delivering food with a non-profit organization like Meals on Wheels, there are many different and worthy causes in your area where you can do some good as you get to know each other.